Muvon/kisscore/README.md

 ## Plugins

 There are special plugins to use DB, Cache and other cool staff in KISSCore.
-You can find plugins and help on my github page: https://github.com/dmitrykuzmenkov
+You can find plugins and help on my github page: <https://github.com/KISSCore>
-All plugins named in pattern kisscore-plugin-{{name}}
+All plugins named in pattern plugin-{{name}}

 ## Actions
 All actions are in app/actions folder.
 You should just create any file, for example test.php and put code in it.

 ```php
 <?php
 /**